Madek/madek-documentation/source/filters.md

 }
 ```

-There are 5 usage options:
+There are the following usage options:

 1. for a specific `key` use an `uuid` as the `value` in case of a concrete related resource
 2. for a specific `key` use an arbitrary string via `match` to match in the respective DB column, depending on the type of the related resource, e.g. `people.searchable` or `keywords.term`, etc.